HAMZA12337/projet-web/README.md

+==> My idea of project

+This project is a web blog whose Backend and Frontend parts will be developed and tested separately.
+The backend will work as a JSON API.
+Here are the technologies that will be adopted for this project :

+   ==> On the backend side:
+       the NodeJS Express framework for the web server the ORM Prisma and a Mysql/MariaDB database for data persistence

+  ==> On the frontend side:
+      HTML/CSS/Javascript using JQuery Javascript
+      library and CSS Bootstrap framework

 # Node.js Express Login and Registration example with JWT

 - Appropriate Flow for User Login and Registration with JWT Authentication